 Animals: Livestock Preparedness

-During an emergency, the time you have to evacuate livestock will be limited.
-With an effective emergency plan, you will be more able to move livestock to safety.
+During an emergency, the time you have to protect or evacuate livestock will be limited.
+Here are some questions to consider in your advance planning:

 Do you know where you could take your livestock?